mebusy/notes/dev_notes/intro2K8s.md

     - For the LoadBalancer ServiceType, we need to have the support from the underlying infrastructure.
     - Even after having the support, we may not want to use it for every Service, as LoadBalancer resources are limited and they can increase costs significantly.
     - Managing the NodePort ServiceType can also be tricky at times, as we need to keep updating our proxy settings and keep track of the assigned ports.
-- In this chapter, we will explore the **Ingress**, which is another method we can use to access our applications from the external world.
+- An Ingress is a collection of rules that allow inbound connections to reach the cluster Services, which is another method we can use to access our applications from the external world.

-<h2 id="70b2b5b8a36e937c6fddf510da3968c3"></h2>

-## Ingress I

-- An Ingress is a collection of rules that allow inbound connections to reach the cluster Services
 - Ingress configures a Layer 7 HTTP load balancer for Services and provides the following:
     - TLS (Transport Layer Security)
     - Name-based virtual hosting